andreacorbellini/andreacorbellini.github.io/src/content/2015-004-lets-encrypt.md

 I remember that I got excited when I first heard of **[CAcert](http://www.cacert.org/): "a community-driven Certificate Authority that issues certificates to the public at large for free"**.
 Unfortunately, CAcert's root certificate never made it into the major web browsers and operating systems.
 Whatever the reasons, the result is that visiting a HTTPS website with a certificate released by CAcert produces nothing but a [scary warning with a call to leave the site](https://cacert.org/), making CAcert unsuitable for most.

 [StarCom](https://www.startssl.com/), on the other hand, has made it into the major browsers.
 But despite its certificates are released for free, it has never become much widespread.
-Also, StarCom [has](https://news.ycombinator.com/item?id=7557764) [been](https://www.techdirt.com/articles/20140409/11442426859/shameful-security-startcom-charges-people-to-revoke-ssl-certs-vulnerable-to-heartbleed.shtml) [heavily](https://twitter.com/startssl/status/453631038883758080) [criticized](https://bugzilla.mozilla.org/show_bug.cgi?id=994033) for how the Hearbleed vulnerability was handled, and AFAIK this has led many customers away.
+Also, StarCom [has](https://news.ycombinator.com/item?id=7557764) [been](https://www.techdirt.com/articles/20140409/11442426859/shameful-security-startcom-charges-people-to-revoke-ssl-certs-vulnerable-to-heartbleed.shtml) [heavily](https://twitter.com/startssl/status/453631038883758080) [criticized](https://bugzilla.mozilla.org/show_bug.cgi?id=994033) for how the Heartbleed vulnerability was handled, and AFAIK this has led many customers away.

 ## Let's Encrypt